beshu-tech/readonlyrest-docs/elasticsearch.md

 ```
 It is using system DNS to get `_ldap._tcp` SRV records which should contain hostnames and ports to connect to.

-Server discovery could be personalised using few **optional** configuration parameters
+Server discovery could be personalised using few **optional** configuration parameters:
 * `record_name` - DNS SRV record name.
 By default it's `_ldap._tcp`, but could be `_ldap._tcp.domainname` or any custom value.
 * `dns_url` - Address of non-default DNS server in form `dns://IP[:PORT]`.
 By default system DNS is used.
 * `ttl` - DNS cache timeout.
 Specifies how long values from DNS will be kept in cache.
 Default is 1h.